PhilLockett/Old1_PDFBooklet/README.md

 name of the new PDF.
 Example usage: java -jar path-to-PDFBooklet.jar path-to-source.pdf path-to-new.pdf

-The PDFBooklet.jar must contain pdfbox-app-2.x.x.jar.
+The executable PDFBooklet.jar must contain pdfbox-app-2.x.x.jar.

 PDFBooklet can also be used as an external java class, in which case PDFBooklet.main() should be superseded.
 UserGui.java is an example that